jaywest-dsci/CS410_final/README.md

   - "scikit-learn" – for machine learning (logistic regression)
   - "numpy", "matplotlib" – standard Python data stack

+- **Steps**:
+    - Images are converted to grayscale and downsampled to 50x50.
+    - Persistence landscapes are computed for each image.
+    - Labels are encoded and the dataset is split into test sets.
+    - A multi-class regression model is trained and evaluated.

 ---

 ## Key Insights